thanmai670/thanmai670/README.md

 Hola, I'm Thanmai! 👋.
-I am currently pursuing my Engineering in Computer Science at Jyothy Institute of Technology, Bangalore.
+I am currently pursuing my Master's In Applied Computer Science at SRH Hochschule Heidelberg

-🔭 I’m currently working on Python for Data Science.
+🔭 I'm currently working on Web Development and Mobile application Development.

-👯 I’m available to collaborate on any project with JS.
+👯 I’m available to collaborate on any project with Reactj, Fultter and Javascript.

 💬 Ask me about Flutter or any web and mobile app development related stuff .